MatasJurev/Screen-pixel-color-viewer/README.md

-# Screen pixel color viewer
+# Screen pixel color viewer using pyautogui

 Quick and simple tool to find out what color a certain screen pixel is.